Edit Drop Down List in Excel (Table of Content)

-Excel drop down list are very useful to view a large amount of data in a small area.
-They also allow you to add limitations for users so that they can’t make any additional changes other than recommended.
-There might be some situations where you, being a source wanted to update the contents of drop-down lists.
-You may get in trouble if you don’t understand from where Excel gets the values for drop-down list.
+Excel drop-down lists are very useful to view a large amount of data in a small area.
+They also allow you to add limitations for users to make any additional changes other than recommended.
+There might be some situations where you, being a source, wanted to update the contents of drop-down lists.
+You may get in trouble if you don’t understand from where Excel gets the values for the drop-down list.
 If you know the source of the Excel list, you can update it and quickly as per requirements.
 This article focuses mainly on how you can edit/update the Excel drop-down lists using Excel’s Data Validation tools.

 Examples to Edit Drop Down List in Excel

 Here are the following Examples which will help you to Edit Drop Down list in excel

 Example #1 – Editing a Comma Separated List

 A comma-separated drop-down list is the one under which you have defined list variables manually using a comma to separate them.
 Suppose you have some questions to the person who came for an interview in your company; those questions are having polar answers (Yes/NO/May Be).
 You can see the image below for better generalization.